666666abc/paper/README.md

   earlystopping.py: The earlystopping function

-Train
+Train and test

-  To train the model in the paper:
+  To train and test the model in the paper:

     python main.py